smclab/openk9/plugins/web/web-parser/README.md

     "timestamp": 0,
     "bodyTag": "div#main-content",
     "titleTag": "title::text",
-    "depth": 1,
+    "depth": 0,
-    "pageCount": -1
+    "pageCount": 0
     "follow": true
 }'
 ```

 ### Execute Sitemap Web Crawler enpoint

-Call this endpoint to execute a crawler that extract web pages starting from robots file or from sitemap
+Call this endpoint to execute a crawler that extract web pages starting from sitemap or from robots.txt file

 This endpoint takes different arguments in JSON raw body: